I tabulated my expenses from Jan-May 2020 in this post as I was curious how […]

 Social loafing: When people work together, their individual performance decreases.

 Effort justification: If you put a lot of energy into a task, you tend to overvalue the result.
-Remedy: Examine the result objectively, ignoring the time and effort invested beforehand.
+Remedy: Examine the result objectively and ignore the time and effort that were invested.

 Putting ourselves first

-Incentive super-response tendency: People respond to incentives by doing what is in their best interests.
+Incentive super-response tendency: People respond to incentives by doing what is in their best interest.

 Not-invented-here syndrome: Being fooled into thinking that what we self-create is amazing.
 Could this possibly explain why our own cooking taste amazing?
 Remedy: To curb this, take a step back every now and then to examine the quality in hindsight.